Docker in a GKE sandbox

 First, install a GKE standard cluster (1.29.0 or higher) and deploy a node pool with gVisor enabled.
 You can view the full documentation here.

-You could also run docker in gVisor at GKE autopilot cluster, the GKE version needs to be 1.32 or higher.
+Alternatively to GKE standard cluster, you could run docker in gVisor at GKE autopilot cluster, the version needs to be 1.33.2-gke.4655000 or higher.
 When creating the autopilot cluster, please add the option --workload-policies=allow-net-admin to allow NET_ADMIN capability that will be granted by the gVisor sandbox.

 An example command to start an GKE autopilot cluster will be: